lablup/backend.ai-docs-webui/docs/import_run/import_run.rst

    :align: center
    :alt: Create a Jupyter notebook button

+.. _importing-github-repositories:

-Importing Github Repositories
+Importing GitHub Repositories
 -----------------------------

-Importing a Github repository is similar to import and running jupyter notebook.
+Importing a GitHub repository is similar to import and running jupyter notebook.
 All you have to do is to fill out with github repository URL and click GET TO FOLDER button.
+If you can access to more than one storage host, you can select one from the list.

 .. image:: import_github_repository.png
-   :alt: Import Github repository
+   :alt: Import GitHub repository

 .. warning::